morsssss/benmorss.com/content/rock-theory/imagine-bruno.md

 ### The song

 First, let’s summarize the song.
-It’s built on a progression that repeats an unusual combination of chords: G and F<span class="sharp">♯</span>.
+It’s built on a progression that repeats an unusual pair of chords: G and F<span class="sharp">♯</span>.

 <div class="musicExample twoElements">
   <table class="measures">